dotdc/grafana-dashboards-kubernetes/README.md

 ## Installation

-In most installation cases, you will need to clone this repository (or your fork):
+In most cases, you will need to clone this repository (or your fork):

 ```terminal
 git clone https://github.com/dotdc/grafana-dashboards-kubernetes.git